 To achieve this goal, conditional processing is required; therefore, an If-Else Condition has been added to the mapping.
 (To add an If-Else Condition, click the Insert menu, and then click If-Else Condition.)
 In this mapping, the If-Else Condition has been extended (with the help of the button) to accept two conditions: bool1 and bool2.

-The conditions themselves are supplied by the greater and less functions, which have been added from the MapForce core library (for more information, see Working with Functions).
+The conditions themselves are supplied by the greater and less functions, which have been added from the MapForce core library, see also Add a Function to the Mapping.
 These functions evaluate the values provided by two input components, called "upper" and "lower".
 (To add an input component, click the Insert menu, and then click Insert Input.
 For more information about input components, see Supplying Parameters to the Mapping.)

 The greater and less functions return either true or false.
 The function result determines what is written to the target instance.
 Namely, if the value of the "temp" attribute in the source is greater than 20, the constant value "high" is passed to the if-else condition.
 If the value of the "temp" attribute in the source is less than 5, the constant value "low" is passed on to the if-else condition.
 The otherwise input is not connected.
 Therefore, if none of the above conditions is met, nothing is passed to the result output connector.